TL;DR

 Tui Kamikamica has been based in Melbourne for the entirety of his NRL career but his nine-year stay may be drawing to a close.

-The Fijian international has seen his game time reduced this year as he has been used off the bench in all but one of his appearances to date.
+The Fijian international has seen his game time reduced this year as he has been primarily used off the bench.

-Although the veteran could still provide some quality experience within a forward pack elsewhere if the Storm opt not to re-sign him.
+Although the veteran could still provide some quality experience within a forward pack elsewhere if the Storm opt not to re-sign him as South Sydney are reportedly sniffing around.

 Newcastle